27 Tips to Get Your Home Sold Fast and for Top Dollar

 21. Moving Out Before You Sell Can Put You at a Disadvantage

-It has been proven that it’s more difficult to sell a home that is vacant because it becomes forlorn looking, forgotten, no longer an appealing sight.
-Buyers start getting the message that you have another home and are probably motivated to sell.
+It has been proven that it’s more difficult to sell a home that is vacant because it becomes forlorn looking, forgotten, and no longer an appealing sight.
+Buyers start getting the message that they have another home and are probably motivated to sell.
 This could cost you thousands of dollars.

 22. Deadlines Create A Serious Disadvantage

 Don’t try to sell by a certain date.
 This adds unnecessary pressure and is a serious disadvantage in negotiations.